 Mona presents Shovel Knight with one of the Bard's Music Sheets after accomplishing a Feat.

-Do what a JUGGLER does to try to impress the game's resident emo/goth girl and aspiring sorceress, Mona.
+Do what a JUGGLER does best to try to impress the game's resident emo/goth girl and aspiring sorceress, Mona.
 This fanciful, puzzle game involves skillfully-swatting tumbling potions to rack up points.

 Perhaps you can be the HALL CHAMPION splurging 5,000 in Gold to find what unexpected surprises await you inside the Hall Of Champions.

-Or play with the Hoop Kid's hoop and practice your shovel down thrust technique (just like Scrooge McDuck's cane pogo technique in DuckTales or Link's downward sword thrust in Zelda II - The Adventure Of Link) to become a— you guessed it — HOOPER.
+Or play with the Hoop Kid's hoop and practice your shovel down thrust technique (just like Scrooge McDuck's cane pogo technique in DuckTales or Link's downward sword thrust in Zelda II - The Adventure Of Link) to become a — you guessed it — HOOPER.

 You get the idea.
 While accomplishing your Feats may carry you across the game's World Map (very similar to those found in Super Mario Bros.
 3, Kirby's Adventure, Bionic Commando and Power Blade), certain roadblocks may cause you to brake.

 Shovel Knight's path is detoured, as he meets with dead-end resistance from chance encounters.
 There are a number of roving combatants along the road that mistake Shovel Knight for an ally of the Enchantress.
 These road warriors will do everything in their power to bring you to justice.

 Shovel Knight's battle against Baz, one of the Wandering Travellers, might remind the player of Simon's Quest - Castlevania II